joanna-miller/state_park_api/README.md

 ## Description

 A State and National Park API.
-A user cal make API calls to get a list of State and National Parks by state, or update, post, and delete states or parks.
+A user can make API calls to get a list of State and National Parks by state, or update, post, and delete states or parks.
+There is also an endpoint that returns a randomized park.

 ---